dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-1.md

 The greeting count should reset back to 1.

-If you've gotten this far, congratulations on writing your first few Operon functions!
+If you've gotten this far, congratulations on writing your first Operon function!
 Move on to the next part to learn how to use more complex Operon features, like reliable workflows.